Many Americans worry about our country's future, but change is possible. History shows us what we can do to get America back on an upswing.

 Dr. Clayborne Carson, Stanford University Historian, shares some personal insights from the life and work of Martin Luther King, Jr.

 Mickey Edwards shares insights on the importance of the Constitution.
+He also answers a vital question: Does the Constitution still matter today?

 Richard R. Beeman discusses the most influential people from the Constitutional Convention and how their work contributed to the America we know today.